jamigibbs/sf-chat-websocket-server/readme.md

 ## SF Chat Websocket Server

-See the blog past [Websocket Chat in Salesforce with Lightning Web Components](https://blog.jamigibbs.com/websockets-in-salesforce-with-lightning-web-components/) for more details.
+See the blog post [Websocket Chat in Salesforce with Lightning Web Components](https://blog.jamigibbs.com/websockets-in-salesforce-with-lightning-web-components/) for more details.

 Deploy this app for yourself on Heroku by clicking the button below: